-The magic happens when creamy whipped ricotta meets juicy blueberries in a tender, buttery crust.
 Unlike heavy cheesecakes that leave you feeling stuffed, this blueberry sheet cake recipe ensures a wonderfully airy texture that lets the fresh berry flavor shine through.
-It's the kind of pie that works equally well for a casual family dinner or when you want to impress guests with something a little different.
+It's the kind of pie that works equally well for a casual sugar-free family dinner or when you want to impress guests with something less cliché.

 What I love most about this recipe is its flexibility.
-I've made it with pure ricotta for that authentic Italian feel, swapped in cottage cheese for a tangier twist, and even done a half-and-half combination that gives you the best of both worlds.
-Every version turns out beautifully, which means you can adapt it based on what's in your fridge.
+I've made it with pure ricotta for that authentic Italian feel, swapped in cottage cheese (which we absolutely loved), and even done a half-and-half combination that gives you the best of both worlds.
+I also love that you can make this pie ahead of time and keep it in the fridge for several days for a quick treat after busy weeknight dinners.

-Please note that, like the majority of desserts on our blog, this pie is sugar-free.
-However, the best part is that you can easily substitute the sweetener with regular sugar 1:1 if you're OK with that.
+Like the majority of desserts on our blog, this pie is sugar-free.
+However, you can easily substitute the sweetener with regular sugar 1:1 if you're OK with that.

-For another sugar-free & incredibly delicious cake that's among our all-time favorites, check out our creamy and moist lemon cake recipe with cream cheese.
+For another sugar-free & incredibly delicious sheet cake that's among our all-time favorites, check out our sugar-free apple sheet cake.

 Ingredients

-Fresh Blueberries – The star of the show!
-Look for plump, firm berries with that dusty bloom on the skin.
-Fresh is definitely best here, but if you're using frozen blueberries, don't thaw them first – add them straight from the freezer to prevent excess moisture.
+Fresh Blueberries - Fresh is definitely best here, but if you're using frozen blueberries, don't thaw them first - add them straight from the freezer to prevent excess moisture.
 Wild blueberries are incredible if you can find them, with their intense flavor and smaller size.

-Ricotta Cheese – This is what makes the filling so special.
+Ricotta Cheese - This is what makes the filling so special.
 Good quality ricotta should be creamy and slightly sweet with fine curds.
 Whole milk ricotta gives the richest result, but part-skim works too.
 If your ricotta seems watery, drain it in a fine-mesh strainer for 30 minutes before using.
 Cottage cheese is a perfect substitute or complement to ricotta.
-It adds a subtle tang and slightly different texture.
-Choose small-curd cottage cheese for the smoothest result, and don't worry if it looks lumpy initially – it'll smooth out beautifully when mixed.
+Choose small-curd cottage cheese for the smoothest result.

 Eggs - These bind the filling and give it structure.
 Room temperature eggs incorporate more easily, so take them out of the fridge about an hour before baking.
 The eggs help create that perfect set-but-still-creamy texture.